aredn/aredn/How to Use GitHub for AREDN.md

 The process of contributing and tracking changes to AREDN is circular.
 Code is maintained in the AREDN Master repository on GitHub.
 To contribute a potential code update, you must first FORK the AREDN master repository to your own GitHub account.
 You then CLONE your copy of the code from your GitHub repository to your own local computer.
 Make and test any changes you want to contribute using your local computer's copy of the code.

-When you are satisfied with your changes, COMMIT them to your local computer's repository, then PUSH those local changes to your copy of the code on your own GitHub account.
+When you are satisfied with your changes, stage and COMMIT them to your local computer's repository, then PUSH those local changes to your copy of the code on your own GitHub account.
 Finally, create a PULL REQUEST, which tells the AREDN development team that you would like your changes to be reviewed for inclusion in the AREDN Master repository.

 ![GitHub Workflow](GitHub-workflow.png)